maureen-wk/Phase-1-Project/README.md

 For higher votes best genres to make are Adventure/Drama/Sci-Fi and Adventure/Mystery/Sci-Fi

-## Next Steps
+### Next Steps

-We need to consider more factors that may pose substantial influence on the success of films
+We need to consider more factors that may pose substantial influence on the successes of films and understand their impact.

-This include;-
+This will include;-

 1. Actors/Directors